midas-network/rsv-scenario-modeling-hub/model-output/README.md

 For the simulation samples format only.
 Value in the `output_type_id` column is `NA`

-The id sample number is inputted via two columns:
+The id sample number is input via two columns:

-- `run_grouping`: an unique id representing a set of parameter shared across runs
+- `run_grouping`: This column specifies any additional grouping if it controls for some factor driving the variance between trajectories (e.g., underlying parameters, baseline fit) that is shared across trajectories in different scenarios.
+I.e., if using this grouping will reduce overall variance compared to analyzing all trajectories as independent, this grouping should be recorded by giving all relevant rows the same number.
+If no such grouping exists, number each model run independently.
 - `stochastic_run` : a unique id to differentiate multiple stochastic runs.
 If no stochasticity: the column will contain an unique value